 Examples of ongoing GIF-related research

-Many of GIF’s investments have research as a centerpiece.
+Many of GIF’s investments have research as a centrepiece.
 Some examples:

 Types of research supported